 An event that provides historic vehicle owners with an opportunity to display them to the public.
 The organising club must be a member of, or affiliated to, FIVA as defined in Art.
 4. of the FIVA Statutes.

-- Class H: Vehicles built on or after 1st January 1981 and the FIVA age limit as defined by the HISTORIC VEHICLE DEFINITION
+Class I: Vehicles built between 1st January 1991 and the FIVA age limit as defined by the HISTORIC VEHICLE DEFINITION

 FIVA is an international federation and the FIVA Events Commission helps its event organisers and provides them with the correct information about organising events in foreign countries.
-Of course you can always contact the ANF of each country but within the Documents tab above you will find some basic principles about organising events in a foreign country.
+Of course, you can always contact the ANF of each country but within the Documents menu above, you will find some basic principles about organising events in a foreign country.

 Even within Europe, you will find that in the field of organising events, we are still some way from having unified regulations.